-An interscholastic extracurricular activity shall be defined as a planned secondary school-sponsored competitive activity which exists or is performed between students representing schools, school districts, regions, or the state.
+An interscholastic extracurricular activity shall be defined as a planned secondary schoolsponsored competitive activities which exist or are performed between students representing schools, school districts, regions, or the state.
 The extracurricular program shall be considered an essential part of the total school program and shall be under the principal's direction and general supervision.
 The principal shall select the personnel to direct and to act as advisors for the various extracurricular activities.
 Care shall be exercised to limit the load assigned to any one teacher.